Downside School: List of headmasters (incomplete)

+Sexual abuse inquiry

-Following investigation into the English Benedictine Congregation, including Ampleforth College and Downside School, among other institutions, the Independent Inquiry into Child Sexual Abuse (IICSA) published a report in August 2018.
-Ten people connected to the two schools, mostly monks, were convicted or accepted a caution for abuse.
-The report said that appalling abuse was inflicted on pupils over a period of 40 years, but the schools tried to cover up the allegations.
-The chair of the inquiry, Alexis Jay, said that for decades the schools tried to avoid giving any information to police or authorities, with monks being "secretive, evasive and suspicious of anyone outside the English Benedictine Congregation", prioritising "the reputation of the Church and the well-being of the abusive monks" over safeguarding the interests of pupils.
-In 2001, after new procedures were introduced following the Catholic Church's Nolan Report, which recommended that abuse should be referred to the statutory authorities, monks gave the appearance of co-operation and trust, but in reality continued to cover up the abuse.
-A 2018 statement on the school's website embraced the findings of the Social Care Institute of Excellence (SCIE) audit, completed in March 2018, and released a revised and stringent Child Protection Policy.
+Following investigation into the English Benedictine Congregation, including Downside School, the Independent Inquiry into Child Sexual Abuse (IICSA) published a report in August 2018.
+Ten people connected to the Benedictine schools, mostly monks, were convicted or accepted a caution for abuse.
+The report said that appalling abuse was inflicted on pupils over a period of forty years, but the schools had tried to cover up the allegations.
+The chair of the inquiry, Alexis Jay, said that for decades the schools tried to avoid giving information to police or authorities, with monks being "secretive, evasive and suspicious of anyone outside the English Benedictine Congregation", prioritising "the reputation of the Church and the well-being of the abusive monks" over safeguarding the interests of pupils.
+In 2001, after new procedures were introduced following the Church's Nolan Report, which recommended that abuse should be referred to the statutory authorities, monks gave the appearance of co-operation and trust, but in reality continued to cover up abuse.
+A statement on the school's website in 2018 embraced the findings of the Social Care Institute of Excellence (SCIE) audit, completed in March 2018, and released a revised and stringent Child Protection Policy.
 Andrew Hobbs, formerly the acting head, and designated safeguarding lead during the audits and the Independent Inquiry into Child Sexual Abuse (IICSA), was appointed headmaster of Downside in September 2018.

-At that time the school did not have a separate legal status from the abbey, so the monastic trustees had financial and executive control of the school.
+At that time, the school did not have a separate legal status from the abbey, so the monastic trustees had financial and executive control of the school.
 The governors provided general direction and management.

-In May 2020 it was revealed that in the time following the release of the 2018 IICSA report regarding child sex abuse at Downside School, the school had experienced significant financial problems due to spiralling legal costs, and, to raise money, had been forced to sell some of its Renaissance paintings.
+In May 2020 it was revealed that in the time following the release of the 2018 IICSA report regarding abuse at Downside School, the school had had financial problems due to spiralling legal costs, and, to raise money, had been forced to sell some Renaissance paintings.